Adding a heatmap layer

 Heatmaps are commonly used in geospatial mapping to visually display the density of points or features across a geographical area.
 A heatmap is a graphical representation of the data where the values are represented as colours on a map, with hotter colours indicating higher values and cooler colours indicating lower values.

-You can easily add and configure a heatmap layer to your project in Coreo using the Map Builder.
+You can easily add and configure a heatmap layer to your project in Coreo using the Maps & Boundaries page.

-- In the Layer Name box type a name for your Heatmap, e.g ‘Heatmap’.
+- In the Map Layer Name box type a name for your Heatmap, e.g ‘Heatmap’.

 - Select your Heatmap Data Source from the drop-down list.
 This will either be Coreo Records or Coreo Collections.
 Select ‘Coreo Records’.